cdev-framework/cdev-website/content/docs/examples/staticsite.md

 {{<break 1>}}

 ## Sync a Hugo Site to the Static Site Resource
 `Hugo` is a static website generator that converts content files, written in markdown, to static HTML and CSS pages.
-This example with show how Cdev integrates a Hugo site with the `Static Site` Resource.
+This example shows how Cdev hosts a Hugo site with the `Static Site` Resource.

 {{<tool_tip key="info" summary="Hugo Documentation">}}
 For more information about how to use `Hugo`, visit the **[official documentation](https:/https://gohugo.io/)**.
 {{</tool_tip>}}

+{{<break 1>}}
 ### Requirements
 To generate a static site, you will need to have `Git` and `Hugo` installed.
 {{<tool_tip key="info" summary="Hugo Installation Instructions">}}